PDLT-University-of-York/test-split-site/docs/ultra/ally-tool.md

     **How to add direct links for embedded content**:

     - Add the link under the embed using the usual method for your content type.
-    - Use link text that describes the embedded content, eg: *Open the embedded Padlet in full screen*
+    - Use link text that describes the embedded content, eg: *Open the embedded video in full screen*

 ???
 Abstract "Common unidentified issue: non-descriptive file names"